-Taiwan Visa-Free for Filipinos 2023: Everything You Need to Know
+Taiwan Visa-Free for Filipinos: Everything You Need to Know

-In line with Taiwan’s promotion of the New Southbound Policy (NSP), the visa-free entry trial for Southeast Asian countries including the Philippines, Thailand, and Brunei has been extended for another year, starting from 1 Aug 2023 until 31 July 2024.
+In an official Facebook post by Taiwan Tourism PH, the Taiwan visa-free entry for Filipinos has been extended for another year, starting from 1 Aug 2025 until 31 July 2026.

 What are the requirements for Filipinos to enter Taiwan visa-free?